What is encapsulated insulation you ask? Encapsulated insulation is fiberglass insulation that comes wrapped in a polyethylene vapor retarder.

 - Provides a comfortable home

-With Kraft, or Open Faced Insulation, you run the risk of losing your investment into insulating your home.
-This type of insulation can retain moisture, very close to the wood structure and promote conditions where mold can grow.
-This type of insulation can retain moisture and diminish Retention Value over time.
+With Kraft, or open faced insulation, you run the risk of losing your insulation investment in your home.
+This type of insulation can retain moisture and promote conditions where mold can grow.
+This is dangerous to the nearby wooden structure of your home.
+Since this type of insulation can retain moisture, it can reduce Retention Value over time.

-Prior to insulating, we provide a full evaluation to see if you have any issues relating to your indoor air quality.
+Prior to insulating, we provide a 22-point comprehensive evaluation to see if you have any issues relating to your indoor air quality.
 This is to ensure you and your family’s health isn’t being affected by this issue.
-We check on issues with your previous insulation such as rips in the material, falling pieces, moisture on the insulation, and other issues.
+We check for problems with your previous insulation such as rips in the material, falling pieces, moisture on the insulation, and other issues.
 It is imperative to ensure your insulation is up to date, so contact us to book an evaluation!